Ye Guangfu: Career

 As a People's Liberation Army Air Force pilot, Ye spent four years as an instructor and four years as a jet fighter pilot and amassed a total of 1,100 hours of flight time.
 He was selected to join the second batch of Chinese astronauts in 2010 and qualified in 2014.

 Ye made his first public appearance after participating in the ESA CAVES mission of 2016 organised by the ESA, making him the first Chinese participant of such an event.

-He was part of the backup crew for Shenzhou 12, and flew on Shenzhou 13 to the Tiangong space station.
+He was part of the backup crew for Shenzhou 12, and flew on Shenzhou 13 to the Tiangong space station as a System Operator.
 On 26 November 2021, Ye and Shenzhou 13 commander Zhai Zhigang carried out the second EVA of the mission, marking Ye's first spacewalk and Zhai's third.

 Ye was the commander of the Shenzhou 18 mission to Tiangong, which launched on 25 April 2024.
-On 28 May 2024, Ye Guangfu along with his Shenzhou 18 crew mate Li Guangsu carried out China's longest spacewalk yet, spending about 8.5 hours on tasks including the installation of the space station's space debris protection device.
+On 28 May 2024, Ye Guangfu along with his Shenzhou 18 crewmate Li Guangsu carried out China's longest spacewalk yet, spending about 8.5 hours on tasks including the installation of the space station's space debris protection device.